JetBrains-Research/astminer/README.md

 ### Import

-Library is available via Maven Central repository.
+Astminer is available via Maven Central repository.
 You can add the dependency in your `build.gradle` file:

 ```
 dependencies {